 I assisted my newspaper staff with creating a video on the New Voices legislation to help pass the bill in Indiana.
 I collected interviews and came into school during the weekend to help edit the video.
 In the process, I learned more about the history behind where I am today.
-I gained perspective on how lucky I am to be on the staff of a newspaper publication which is able to run as a public forum, as well as how much freedom we have in expressing ourselves today.
+This journey with HiLite has given me unique perspective on how lucky I am to be on the staff of a newspaper publication which is able to run as a public forum, as well as how much freedom we have in expressing ourselves today.

 I have written a handful of stories where I had to balance what I legally and ethically could and could not share.
 In these situations, I needed to sit down and look at the information I had and what I should and should not share, as well as gain parent permission for a couple of these stories.

 I wrote a story on a student who does not conform to society’s gender “norms,” and had to get parent permission due to FERPA (Family Educational Rights and Policy Act).Click here to read the full story.